-As Micah prepares for the NFL Draft, Terrence says he can see Micah’s growth in maturity through his relationship with his son.
+As Micah prepared for the NFL Draft, Terrence said he can see Micah’s growth in maturity through his relationship with his son.

 “He has in place what he wants his son to do what he wants to do for him,” Terrence said.
 “It’s a blessing as a parent; you always want to see your kid be successful.
 That’s a proud moment for me.”

 9. Was held back in middle school, calls it a blessing

 Micah was held back by his parents in middle school as the young child was struggling with his academics.
 Micah says he begged his parents to pass him to the next grade, ended up losing a lot of friends and was even bullied for not being smart enough.